2009 Spanish Grand Prix: Race

-Rubens Barrichello made a good start from third on the grid and took the lead at the first corner.
+Rubens Barrichello made the strongest start of the front-runners, and took the lead around the outside of the first corner.
 Jenson Button was running second, whilst the KERS-equipped Ferrari of Felipe Massa was able to gain one place from the start and was placed third ahead of Red Bull's Sebastian Vettel.
+Nico Rosberg made a particularly strong getaway from ninth, and ended up alongside Fernando Alonso in fifth place by the first braking zone.

 An accident on the first lap of the race caused the retirement of Jarno Trulli, Adrian Sutil and both Toro Rosso drivers.
 Four laps behind the safety car followed while marshals cleared debris from the track.
-Replays of the incident showed that Nico Rosberg ran wide at turn two, forcing Trulli into the gravel, where he lost control and spun back onto the track, hitting Sutil.
+Replays of the incident showed that Nico Rosberg took evasive action at turn two having been squeezed by Alonso, and in re-joining the track forced Trulli into the gravel, where he lost control and spun back onto the track, hitting Sutil, then narrowly missing the other Force India car.
 Sébastien Buemi and Sébastien Bourdais collided in the aftermath of the initial carnage, when Buemi braked hard to avoid Trulli, and Bourdais ran into the back of his teammate.
 Lewis Hamilton had been forced onto the grass at the start by Nelson Piquet and had ended up at the back of the field, but was able to avoid the incidents in front of him.
 Shortly after the safety car pulled in and the race restarted, the McLaren of Heikki Kovalainen suffered from gearbox failure, forcing him to retire.